 Expanded Access Programs (EAPs) provide patients access to investigational drugs outside of the clinical trial setting.
 These programs provide promising new medicines to patients suffering from cancer or rare diseases who have no other treatment options available to them, either because there is no product approved on the market or because they are unable to enroll in active clinical trials.

 An EAP can be set up by a pharma company at different stages of the drug development process, depending on what a company is trying to achieve.
-A program can either be set up to run while late stage clinical trials are ongoing, or after the trials have ended, in the interim period before product commercialization.
+A program can either be set up to run while late stage clinical trials are ongoing or after the trials have ended.
 Below, we will explore both options.

-Many drug companies will choose to create an EAP alongside their active phase 2 or 3 clinical trials.
-In this case, the EAP runs at the same time as the pivotal trial to provide access to the investigational drug to patients who are unable to enroll into the study.
-Companies often choose to provide expanded access at this stage for compassionate reasons, i.e. to help desperate patients who cannot access the trial and contact the company requesting the drug.
-For other companies, this option helps provide physicians in key markets with experience using the product before it is commercially available, so that they will eventually advocate for its approval and support its use once on the market.
+Many drug companies will choose to provide an EAP alongside their active phase 2 or 3 clinical trials.
+In this case, the EAP runs at the same time as the pivotal trial to provide access to the investigational drug to patients who are unable to enroll in the study.
+Companies often choose to provide expanded access at this stage for compassionate reasons, i.e. to help desperate patients who have no other viable treatment options available to them.
+For other companies, this option helps provide physicians in key markets experience using the product before it is commercially available, so that they will eventually advocate for its approval and support its use once on the market.